brother/gleshys/README.md

       clean up.
 * [ ] Use shellspec?
 * [ ] Propose to expose the session timeout timestamp in user/details
+* [ ] Add a script to read all public endpoints and check if they are present in this code.
+Loop response from api.glesys.com and ask for all endpoints for each. and so on.
+A start is found in `bin/gleshys-project-status`.

 # License